exclaimgames/exclaimgames.github.io/_pages/test-club.md

   overlay_image: https://images.pexels.com/photos/842339/pexels-photo-842339.jpeg
   overlay_filter: linear-gradient(rgba(3, 152, 158, 0.5), rgba(0, 0, 0, 0.5))
 excerpt: >
   Want to get your hands on some free games?
 Of course you do!
-We're on the hunt for people to help turn our prototypes into perfect products.
+We need people to help turn our prototypes into perfect products.

 ---